 If the soil in your lawn has been left unwatered and the soil is allowed to dry out, small areas of soil will start to compact quicker than others.
 When you start to water your lawn again, it is common for these areas to remain dry.

 Watering your lawn

 Watering your lawn is the only way of giving the grass plants access to water during periods of low or no rainfall.
 Our advice focuses on how to water your lawn in the most efficient manner whilst minimising the amount of water required.

 The biggest mistakes our customers make when watering a lawn

 The biggest mistake that customers make when watering their lawn is thinking that they have watered enough.
-Giving your lawn a quick sprinkle every few days when there has been no rain will have very little effect.
+Giving your lawn a quick sprinkle every few days when there has been no rain will have very little effect, especially on compacted soil.

 It is important that the water penetrates the surface of the soil and reaches down to the root zone, so even though the surface may seem wet, the soil itself can still be bone dry if it is not watered enough.

 When is the best time of day for me to water my lawn?

 The best time of the day to water a lawn is after the sun goes down.
 There are many reasons to water your lawn at this time.
 For example:

 1. Water is evaporated by sunlight.
 Most watering systems create a spray or a mist that is sprayed over the lawn.
 Watering when the sun goes down will maximise the amount of water that reaches the soil.
 When the sun is up, water that does find its way to the soil level can still evaporate if it doesn’t soak into the soil straight away, further reducing the amount of water that penetrates through the soil.